hiddentao/squel/README.md

 the project folder:

     $ npm install
-    $ node_modules/.bin/cake docs
+    $ make docs

 ## Testing

-Tests are written as [vows](http://vowsjs.org/) and can be found in the `test/` folder.
+Tests are written in [Mocha](http://visionmedia.github.com/mocha/) and can be found in the `test/` folder.
 To run them do the following:

     $ npm install
-    $ node_modules/.bin/cake tests
+    $ make test

 Build status on travis-ci: [![Build Status](https://secure.travis-ci.org/hiddentao/squel.png)](http://travis-ci.org/hiddentao/squel)